52

 Your active roster holds 15 players and stays the same year-round.
 10 start each week, 5 sit on the bench.

-The scoring week runs Monday through Sunday.
-Every game or event that concludes in that window counts toward that week's score.
+The scoring week runs Tuesday through Monday.
+Every game or event that concludes in that window counts toward that week's score — including a Sunday event pushed to Monday by a delay, and Monday Night Football.

 Lineup Carryover